nostr-protocol/nips/xxx.md

   "created_at": 1686840217
 }
 ```

 #### Event 4

-Event 4 encrypts the content with the shared secret of the alias & recipient.
+Event 4 encrypts the Event 3's content with the shared secret of the alias & recipient.

 ```
 {